 Bypass Routes.
-Several studies from Texas investigate the influence on business activities of new bypass routes.
+Several studies from Texas investigate the influence on business activities of new bypass routes, (2),(3),(5) to (7).
 In these studies the average of the gross sales for different business activities is calculated for different time periods.
-To provide a truer picture of the net effect, some of the studies include information on businesses located along both the new facility and the old route.
-In other cases, comparison is made between business activity along the bypass route and that of the local area and/or the state.
-The result is summarized in Table 12, page 30.
+To provide a truer picture of what is really happening, this part of each study includes businesses located along both the new facility and the old route.
+The result is summarized in Table 12. see page 23.

 Traffic-serving businesses, such as service stations, motels, etc., are separated from non-traffic serving businesses.
 However, it is difficult to draw any general tendency from the table.
-As can be seen in the table the variation is less for non-traffic service businesses than for traffic-serving businesses.
-Also, the non-traffic services in all but a few cases show an increase in annual gross sales, while many traffic-serving activities experienced great decreases.
-The information in this table indicates that trafficserving businesses are more affected by the highway facility than are other types of operations, but the reports do not give enough information about the design of the highway facility or about community-related factors to explain why, when both old and new routes are considered, service stations and motels in some areas experienced an increase in gross sales while those in other areas showed a decrease.
+As can be seen in the table the variation is less for non-traffic service businesses than for traffic serving businesses.
+Also, the non-traffic services in all but a few cases have an increase in annual gross sales, while many traffic-serving activities show great decreases.
+The only conclusion to be drawn from this table is that traffic-serving businesses seem to be more affected by the highway facility than other business.

 Rural Areas.
-A study of businesses along secondary roads in Kentucky may indicate the effect of highway improvement in rural areas.
+A study of businesses along secondary roads in Kentucky (20), may indicate the effect of highway improvement in rural areas.
 Two periods, 1938-50 and 1955-60, were studied.
-The total number of businesses in the area increased, even though there was a decrease in the number of "open-country" stores.
-Analysis of the data shows that improvement of intercounty routes and of intracounty "collectors" appears to be of primary benefit in effecting market adjustments.
+The total number of businesses in the area